 Mostly whenever you see a fence in From Software's Evergrace, it's to keep you from dying as the other side is either a puddle of water or a drop off a cliff.
 This in turn marks one of the few times you'll wish for this trope's existence, since falling off of anything means your doom.
 In the bonus dungeon, there are no fences, but there are a HECK of a lot of enemies with knockback.
 Which turns a simple challenging dungeon Nintendo Hard instantaneously.
 Later on, it gains floors which turn from invisible to visible and back, slowly, enemies can come onto them, and there's STILL no fences to save you.

-In Mass Effect 1, while driving the Mako on story worlds the Gentle Slope Of Unclimbability was made the more obvious, since on non-story worlds you could make it climb almost any mountain no matter how steep, while on story worlds you were confined to narrow valleys with walls much gentler and you still came rolling down from them.
-On time, there was even a Insurmountable Waist Height Fence in the form of a big boulder, that should have made you impossible to go further with the Mako, but with some good positioning you could jump over it, leading to a glitch.
+In Mass Effect 1, while driving the Mako on story worlds, the Gentle Slope of Unclimbability is made the more obvious, since on non-story worlds you can make it climb almost any mountain no matter how steep, while on story worlds you are confined to narrow valleys with walls much gentler and you still come rolling down from them.
+One time, there is even a Insurmountable Waist Height Fence in the form of a big boulder, that should make it impossible to go further with the Mako, but with some good positioning you can jump over it, leading to a glitch.

-In Mass Effect 2 — when you're recruiting Tali in Haestrom — rubble blocks your way until you find nearby demolition charges; while it's as large as you, you've been shown performing athletic stunts before that should make simply climbing up a lot easier than fighting your way through all those geth.
+In Mass Effect 2, when you're recruiting Tali on Haestrom, rubble blocks your way until you find nearby demolition charges; while it's as large as you, you've been shown performing athletic stunts before that should make simply climbing up a lot easier than fighting your way through all those geth.
 And naturally, you can't clear the blockage by shooting it, even with the nuke launcher.

 On the other hand, apparently the Lazarus Project finally taught Shepard how to jump over waist-high obstacles.
 But, of course, only in places where you're supposed to do so.